leotaku/village/library/README.md

 ### Initialization

-`elf` offers 3 different commands for its initialization.
+`elf` offers 1 command for its initialization.

 * `elf_prompt_initialize`
   Initialize the elf prompt configuration functionality
-* `elf_vi_initialize`
-  Initialize only the vi cursor changing functionality
-* `elf_both_initialize`
-  Initialize both the prompt as well as the vi cursor changing functionality This kind of combined initialization is needed because zle hooks are exclusive, but vi-cursors and elf depend on some of the same hooks

-Before initialization, `elf` only defines functions and variables.
+Before initialization, `elf` only defines functions, variables and widgets.
 Hooks are then placed when elf is initialized.

 After initialization, `elf`:
 * sets `PS1` and `RPS1`
-* takes over the following zle hooks
+* adds widgets to the following zle hooks
     * zle-line-init
     * zle-line-finish
-    * zle-keymap-select (when vi cursor support is loaded)
 * traps the INT signal

 ### Configuration

 `elf` offers 2 commands for prompt configuration.

 * `elf_add [WHICH_PROMPT] [SECTION]`
   add text SECTION to the end of prompt WHICH_PROMPT. escaped values are synchronously expanded when the prompt is shown.
   Use this for static values and cheap computations that wont block your prompt. (eg. `"$?"`, `"%~"`)